ValBaturin/valely.github.io/mysite/content/posts/rpc.md

 ---
-title: "What is RPC for real"
+title: "What RPC is, for real"
 date: 2020-01-10T21:59:29+03:00
 draft: false
 ---